Michael Greenberger, JD

 From 1997 to 1999, Greenberger was the director of the Division of Trading and Markets at the Commodity Futures Trading Commission (CFTC), working directly for then-CFTC Chairperson Brooksley Born.
 He focused on issues relating to the regulation of futures and derivatives.
 He also served on the Steering Committee of the President’s Working Group on Financial Markets and as a member of the International Organization of Securities Commission’s Hedge Fund Task Force.

 Since that time, Greenberger has frequently been asked to testify before congressional committees on issues pertaining to the regulation of financial markets, including testifying over a dozen times in Congress on the passage and implementation of the Dodd-Frank Financial Reform Act.
 He has also served as the technical advisor to the United Nations Commission of Experts on Reforms of the International Monetary and Financial System and on the International Energy Forum's Independent Expert Group on reducing worldwide energy price volatility.
-Greenberger regularly teaches a course on financial market dysfunctions at the UM Carey School of Law.
+Greenberger regularly teaches a course on financial market dysfunctions at Maryland Carey Law.

 Prior to entering government service, Greenberger was a partner for over 20 years in the Washington, D.C., law firm of Shea & Gardner, where he served as lead litigation counsel before courts of law nationwide, including the U.S. Supreme Court.

 Greenberger is a Phi Beta Kappa graduate of Lafayette College and a graduate of the University of Pennsylvania Law School, where he served as editor-in-chief of the Law Review.
 He is a life member of the American Law Institute.
 He has served on the Board of Governors of the D.C.
 Bar and as a board member of three nonprofit public interest organizations.
-Greenberger has also served on the D.C.
+Greenberger also has served on the D.C.
 Circuit Advisory Committee on Procedures and as a mediator for the United States Courts for the District of Columbia.